Christopher Zeeman: Academic career

 Zeeman was elected as a Fellow of the Royal Society in 1975, and was awarded the Society's Faraday Medal in 1988.
 He was the 63rd President of the London Mathematical Society in 1986–88 giving his Presidential Address on 18 November 1988 On the classification of dynamical systems.
 He was awarded the Senior Whitehead Prize of the Society in 1982.
 He was the Society's first Forder lecturer, involving a lecture tour in New Zealand, in 1987.
 Between 1988 and 1994 he was the Professor of Geometry at Gresham College.

 In 1978, Zeeman gave the televised series of Christmas Lectures at the Royal Institution.
-From these grew the Mathematics and Engineering Masterclasses for both primary and secondary school children that now flourish in forty centres in the United Kingdom.
+From these grew the Mathematics and Engineering Masterclasses for both primary and secondary school children that now flourish in forty centers in the United Kingdom.

 In 1988, Zeeman became Principal of Hertford College, Oxford.
 The following year he was appointed an honorary fellow of Christ's College, Cambridge.
 He received a knighthood in the 1991 Birthday Honours for "mathematical excellence and service to British mathematics and mathematics education".
 He was invited to become President of The Mathematical Association in 2003 and based his book Three-dimensional Theorems for Schools on his 2004 Presidential Address.
-On Friday 6 May 2005, the University of Warwick's new Mathematics and Statistics building was named the Zeeman building in his honour.
+On Friday 6 May 2005, the University of Warwick's new Mathematics and Statistics building was named the Zeeman Building in his honour.
 He became an Honorary Member of The Mathematical Association in 2006.
 In September 2006, the London Mathematical Society and the Institute of Mathematics and its Applications awarded him the David Crighton medal in recognition of his long and distinguished service to mathematics and the mathematical community.
-The medal is awarded triennially, and Zeeman was the second ever recipient of the award.
+The medal is awarded triennially, and Zeeman was the second-ever recipient of the award.
 He died on 13 February 2016.